DaveyJH/ci-portfolio-three/README.md

 To install all packages within this repo you can run `pip3 install -r requirements.txt` in the terminal.
 This installs all packages from the text file.
-The text file was created using `pip3 freeze > reuirements.txt`.
+The text file was created using `pip3 freeze > requirements.txt`.

 To install individual packages you need to review the appropriate documentation for the install command.
 All packages I have found and used were